Skip to content

 Implementation

 Minor changes allow non-symmetric Laplacian matrices via varcoeffs.
-Also, there is a switch that detects matrix keys of type: AdvectionDiffusionReaction and changes the iterative solver to GMRES, if it was not already selected.
+This branch implements a switch that detects matrix keys of type: AdvectionDiffusionReaction, throws a warning and changes the iterative solver to GMRES, if it was not already selected.

 Tests